 In 2003 Carnegie Hall presented a Sheng portrait concert in its “Making Music” series with the principles from the New York Philharmonic and the Shanghai Quartet.
 In the same week the New York Philharmonic premiered its commissioned work, Song and Dance of Tears—a quadruple concerto for cello, piano, pipa and sheng, featuring soloists Yo-Yo Ma and Emanuel Ax, Wuman and Wutong, conducted by David Zinman.
 Some of the basic music materials came from Sheng’s first Silk Road cultural journey embarked in the summer of 2000 (Sheng also served as the artistic advisor for Yo-Yo Ma’s Silk Road Project from 1998 to 2003).
 During the two-month trip, Sheng followed the path of Zhang Qian, the first Chinese traveler in 138 BC, on the Silk Road in northwest China from Changan (old capital of China, now Xian) to Kashgar, collected traditional, folk music and sound samples.
 In 2008, Bright Sheng continued the Silk Road project, a field research trip traveling through part of the southern route of the Silk Road, including Vietnam and southern China.
 (To experience the trip with Bright Sheng, please visit www.brightsheng.com)

 Enjoying being one of the highly successful orchestral composers, Sheng has also demonstrated his gift in the theater.
-From 1989 to 1992 Sheng served as the Composer-in-Residence at the Lyric Opera of Chicago.
-The experience helped shape Sheng as an operatic composer.
-In collaboration with librettist Andrew Porter, Sheng created his first opera The Song of Majnun (1992)—a one-act of a Persian ‘Romeo and Juliet’ story.
+Currently, with co-librettist David Henry Hwang, Sheng’s new opera Dream of the Red Chamber, commissioned by the San Francisco Opera, will be premiered in the fall of 2016.
+Sheng’s experience from his first appointment in the U.S as the Composer-in-Residence at the Lyric Opera of Chicago (1989-1992) helped shape Sheng as an operatic composer.
+In collaboration with librettist Andrew Porter, Sheng created his first opera The Song of Majnun (1992)— a one-act of a Persian ‘Romeo and Juliet’ story.
 The opera subsequently received five other productions nationwide and was recorded by the Houston Grand Opera on the Delos label in 1997.
 Sheng’s natural talent in opera was further proven by two other major stage works, The Silver River and Madam Mao.
-A two-act opera, Madam Mao, commissioned and premiered by the Santa Fe Opera in 2003, portrays Jiang Qing, Chairman Mao’s repressed, vengeful wife who was one of the leading architects of the Chinese Cultural Revolution.
-Set to a libretto by the stage director Colin Graham, the work garnered worldwide acclaim.
+Madam Mao, a two-act full opera, commissioned and premiered by the Santa Fe Opera in 2003, portrays Jiang Qing, Chairman Mao’s repressed, vengeful wife who was one of the leading architects of the Chinese Cultural Revolution.
+Set to a libretto by the librettist and stage director Colin Graham, the work garnered worldwide acclaim.
 Said The New York Times, “Sheng’s [style] is an exquisite blend of the musical East and West… the orchestra writing is brilliant” Michael Kennedy of the Telegraph (London) called it “…extraordinary music and a riveting evening in the theater.”
 The multi-cultural music theater work The Silver River (co-commissioned by the Kennedy Center for the Performing Arts, the Chamber Music Society of Lincoln Center, The Santa Fe Chamber Music Festival, Chamber Music Northwest in Portland, OR.), with a libretto by the noted playwright David Henry Hwang, received a visually stunning production staged by Ong Keng Sen, the world renowned Singaporean director.
-The production was co-commissioned with the Prince Music Theater in Philadelphia and premiered by the Spoleto festival, USA, in 2000.
+The production was cocommissioned with the Prince Music Theater in Philadelphia and premiered by the Spoleto festival, USA, in 2000.
 The Silver River has been performed subsequently in Philadelphia, in Singapore by Theaters Works, and it was a highlight of the Lincoln Center Festival in 2002.
 It was presented by the University Music Society at University of Michigan in 2007.
-Currently, with co-librettist David Henry Hwang, Sheng is working on a new opera The Dream of Red Chamber, commissioned by the San Francisco Opera, to be premiered in the fall of 2016.

 Sheng is also one of the most favored living chamber music composers.
 Sheng has worked with the Takasc Quartet, the Emerson Quartet, the Shanghai Quartet, the St. Petersburg String Quartet, the Daedalus Quartet, and many others.
 Among Sheng’s chamber music works that have been enjoying frequent world wide performances are Four Movements for Piano Trio, Tibetan Dance, Srting Quartet #3, String Quartet #4, Seven Tunes Heard in China, The Stream Flows, and Concertino for Clarinet and String Quartet (1994).
 In 2007, Sheng’s String Quartet #5 was commissioned and premiered by the Emerson Quartet.
 It soon became a highlight of the quartet’s concerts in U.S. and Europe.

-Sheng also maintains an active career as a conductor and concert pianist.
-As a guest conductor, he has appeared with some of the world's most important orchestras such as the San Francisco Symphony, The Detroit Symphony, The Seattle Symphony, the New York Chamber Symphony, The St. Petersburg Philharmonic, The Dortmund Philharmonic, the Hong Kong Philharmonic Orchestra, the Hong Kong Chinese Orchestra, the China National Symphony, among others; and his conducting repertoire includes works by Mozart, Beethoven, Brahms, Berlioz, Mahler, Debussy, Ravel, Stravinsky, Bartok, Shostakovich, Prokofiev, as well as Aaron Copland and John Adams.
-As a frequent artistic director and advisor he has appeared at many of the world’s most prestigious music centers and institutions including Carnegie Hall, Lincoln Center, Kennedy Center, Tanglewood Music Center, among others.
+Committed to the importance being both a performer and a composer, Sheng maintains an active performing career as a conductor and concert pianist, as he believes these two are closely related.
+As a guest conductor, he has appeared with some of the world's most important orchestras such as the San Francisco Symphony, The Detroit Symphony, The Seattle Symphony, the New York Chamber Symphony, The St. Petersburg Philharmonic, The Dortmund Philharmonic, the Hong Kong Philharmonic Orchestra, the Hong Kong Chinese Orchestra, the China National Symphony, the Shanghai Symphony, among others; and his conducting repertoire includes works by Mozart, Beethoven, Brahms, Berlioz, Mahler, Debussy, Ravel, Stravinsky, Bartok, Shostakovich, Prokofiev, as well as Aaron Copland and John Adams.
+As a frequent artistic director and advisor he has appeared at many of the world’s most prestigious music centers and institutions including Carnegie Hall, Lincoln Center, Kennedy Center, Tanglewood Music Center.

 Bright Sheng’s music is published exclusively by G.Schirmer.
 For more information at www.brightsheng.com